hamzagamouh/pt-lm-gnn/README.md

 5. Constructs the residue contact map (using the CUTOFF distance parameter) and converts it to a DGL graph with embedding features and binary labels for residues.

 ## Training models
-To train and test the models please run `scripts/train_model.py`.
+To train and test the models please run `python scripts/train_model.py`.

 ## Results
-To generate our result tables, please run  `scripts/create_result_tables.py`
+To generate our result tables, please run  `python scripts/create_result_tables.py`

 ## Models
 We trained two major architectures : Graph Convolutional Networks (GCN) and Graph Attention Networks (GAT) for all cutoff  distances 4, 6, 8 and 10 Angstroms.
 You can download our trained models [here](https://cunicz-my.sharepoint.com/:f:/g/personal/88889462_cuni_cz/EqFARaVLNctBn8kupuW26qkBgUew3qjhCo4HdDRXgvKyGQ?e=5v5lEn).

 ## Try a prediction by our GAT ensemble model
-TBA
+To run a prediction using our GAT ensemble model (cutoffs : 4,6,8,10), please run the following commands:
+1. Change directory to be in "scripts" folder `cd scripts`
+2. Run `python inference.py --pdb_file your_pdb.pdb`

+You can try a PDB example `python inference.py --pdb_file 1a2b.pdb`